nkhakwan/week5WednesdayDayFinder/README.md

 ## Description

-_This mind jogging coding Program takes three parameters from users or in our particular case from test we would be writing in jest and gives us back the day corresponding to the date, month and year parameters it had provided_
+_This mind jogging coding Program takes three parameters from users or in our particular case from test we would be writing in jest and gives us back the day corresponding to the date, month and year parameters it had been provided with_

 ## Setup/Installation Requirements